julianbrummer/ml-02/README.txt

-To run just use the prebuild jar. java -jar ml-02-1.0.0
+To run just use the prebuild jar.
+The second parameter is the relative path to the arff file. e.g. java -jar ml-02-1.0.0.jar ./car.arff

-This computes the decision tree from the weather arff file.

 To compile/deploy the application yourself you need to have maven installed.
 In the directory, containing pom.xml call: